grommunio/gromox/doc/mtformat.rst

 	  Number of entries in the NP map
 	* Repeat *np_entries* times:
 		* ``uint32_t proptag;``
 		  The named property's assigned proptag for the MT stream.
+The high 16 bits convey the propid, the low 16 bits the proptype.
-		  The high 16 bits convey the propid, the low 16 bits can be ignored.
+		  An MT writer may emit PT_UNSPECIFIED for the proptype to signal that an MT reader shall mask/disregard proptypes during propid-to-propid remapping.
+If an MT writer emits any other proptype, the MT reader should only do propid-to-propid translations if the proptype matches.
 		* PROPERTY_NAME serialized struct

 The remainder of the stream is a set of "instructions" (so to speak) to mt2exm